zain-rehman1/PowerBI-Portfolio/HR-Attrition-Analysis/README.md

 The dashboard provides insights into attrition across employee demographics, departments, job roles, income groups, job satisfaction, overtime, work-life balance, and employee tenure.

-This project demonstrates the application of data preparation, data modeling, DAX measures, and interactive data visualization to support HR-focused business analysis.
+This project demonstrates the application of data preparation, DAX measures, a single-table analytical model, and interactive data visualization to support HR-focused business analysis.

 ---